Native American veteran holding an American flag - Tribal Veteran Services

 VA Office of Tribal Government Relations

-This office facilitates government-to-government relationships between the VA and tribal nations, ensuring that tribal concerns regarding health and benefits are heard at the federal level.
+Facilitates government-to-government relationships between the VA and tribal nations, ensuring tribal concerns on health and benefits reach the federal level.

 VA Office of Tribal Health

-Focused on coordinating care between the Veterans Health Administration (VHA) and the Indian Health Service (IHS) to provide seamless medical access for rural and reservation-based veterans.
+Coordinates care between the Veterans Health Administration (VHA) and the Indian Health Service (IHS) for seamless access for rural and reservation-based veterans.

-Tribally appointed advocates who are trained to help veterans navigate VA paperwork.
-They understand the unique cultural and geographic challenges faced by veterans in their specific communities.
+Tribally appointed advocates trained to help veterans navigate VA paperwork with awareness of cultural and geographic challenges.

 IHS/VA Reimbursement Program

-A critical agreement that allows IHS and Tribal Health Programs to be reimbursed by the VA for services provided to eligible veterans, keeping healthcare resources within the tribal community.
+Allows IHS and Tribal Health Programs to be reimbursed by the VA for services to eligible veterans — keeping resources within the community.

 Types of Assistance Offered